Vyral/base-template/_posts/2021-03-31-why-life-is-better-on-the-misty-soldwisch-team.md

 {% include pullquote.html %}

 Eventually, in 2017, she received a call from the Misty SOLDwisch Team to schedule an interview, and she’s been with us ever since.
 The difference between her life as a solo agent and as a member of our team couldn’t be starker. **We have multiple departments on our team designed to help our agents succeed**, like our client services and transactions departments.
-Emily also doesn’t have to worry about marketing because our team has systems in place to take care of that so Emily can focus on working with clients.
+Emily also doesn’t have to worry about marketing because our team has systems in place to take care of that so she can focus on working with clients.

 If you have any questions about working with the Misty SOLDwisch Team or are interested in beginning your real estate career, don’t hesitate to reach out to us.
 We’d love to help you.